severikasurinen/social-distance-radar/README.md

-# social-distance-radar
+# Social Distance Radar

-Code and schematics for the social distance radar project in &lt;link>
+The code and schematics were made for a social distance radar project on YouTube: <link>

+To upload the code to your Arduino, download the folder above and open the code inside with Arduino IDE.